PaddlePaddle/book/06.label_semantic_roles/README.en.md

 2. Pruning the candidate arguments is no longer necessary;
 3. Arguments are identified and tagged at the same time.
 Simplifying the workflow reduces the risk of accumulating errors; oftentimes, methods that unify multiple steps boost performance.

 In this tutorial, our SRL system is built as an end-to-end system via a neural network.
-We take only text sequences, without using any syntactic parsing results or complex hand-designed features.
-We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence with predicates marked, identify the corresponding arguments and their semantic roles by sequence tagging method.
+The system takes only text sequences as input, without using any syntactic parsing results or complex hand-designed features.
+The public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) is used for the following task: given a sentence with predicates marked, identify the corresponding arguments and their semantic roles through sequence tagging.

 ## Model

-Recurrent Neural Networks are important tools for sequence modeling and have been successfully used in some natural language processing tasks.
-Unlike Feed-forward neural networks, RNNs can model the dependency between elements of sequences.
-LSTMs as variants of RNNs aim to model long-term dependency in long sequences.
+**Recurrent Neural Networks** (*RNN*) are important tools for sequence modeling and have been successfully used in some natural language processing tasks.
+Unlike feed-forward neural networks, RNNs can model the dependencies between elements of sequences.
+As a variant of RNNs', LSTMs aim model long-term dependency in long sequences.
 We have introduced this in [understand_sentiment](https://github.com/PaddlePaddle/book/tree/develop/understand_sentiment).
 In this chapter, we continue to use LSTMs to solve SRL problems.

 ### Stacked Recurrent Neural Network

 *Deep Neural Networks* can extract hierarchical representations.
 The higher layers can form relatively abstract/complex representations, based on primitive features discovered through the lower layers.
 Unfolding LSTMs through time results in a deep feed-forward neural network.
 This is because any computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
-On the other hand, due to parameter sharing over time, LSTMs are also *shallow*; the computation carried out at each time-step is just a linear transformation.
+On the other hand, due to parameter sharing over time, LSTMs are also *shallow*; that is, the computation carried out at each time-step is just a linear transformation.
 Deep LSTM networks are typically constructed by stacking multiple LSTM layers on top of each other and taking the output from lower LSTM layer at time $t$ as the input of upper LSTM layer at time $t$.
 Deep, hierarchical neural networks can be efficient at representing some functions and modeling varying-length dependencies\[[2](#Reference)\].

-However, a deep LSTM network increases the number of nonlinear steps the gradient has to traverse when propagated back in depth.
+However, in a deep LSTM network, any gradient propagated back in depth needs to traverse a large number of nonlinear steps.
 As a result, while LSTMs of 4 layers can be trained properly, those with 4-8 have much worse performance.
-Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
+Conventional LSTMs prevent back-propagated errors from vanishing or exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
 Therefore, deep LSTMs can consider shortcut connections in depth as well.

 A single LSTM cell has three operations:

 1. input-to-hidden: map input $x$ to the input of the forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping);
 2. hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs;
 3. hidden-to-output: this part typically involves an activation operation on hidden states.

-Based on the stacked LSTMs, we add a shortcut connection: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.
+Based on the stacked LSTMs, we add shortcut connections: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.

 Fig.3 illustrates the final stacked recurrent neural networks.